MiRALiOG/laragon-dark-dashboard/README.md

 ---

-# 🚀 Laragon Dashboard — RTL & Dark Mode (English)
+# 🚀 Laragon Dashboard — RTL, Dark/Light & Bilingual (English)

-A drop-in replacement for Laragon's default landing page: a Persian, right-to-left, permanently dark dashboard that auto-detects your local project folders and identifies each project's framework.
+A drop-in replacement for Laragon's default landing page: a bilingual (Persian/English), right-to-left dashboard that auto-detects your local project folders, identifies each project's framework, and switches between light and dark themes.

 ## ✨ Features

-- Full RTL layout (`dir="rtl"`) with the Vazirmatn font, built for Persian-speaking users
+- Full RTL layout (`dir="rtl"`) with the Vazirmatn font for Persian and Inter for English
-- Fixed dark theme with a purple/indigo palette — no toggle, no setup
+- Bilingual: one button switches between Persian and English instantly, no page reload
+- Light/dark theme toggle, with the user's choice remembered (both language and theme are saved via `localStorage`)
 - Automatic scan of folders inside `www`, rendered as cards
 - Project type detection from marker files (Laravel, WordPress, Symfony, Angular, Next.js, Vite, Node.js, Composer)
 - Live search filter, no page reload
-- One-click "open in VS Code" link per project
+- A direct button to view this project on GitHub
 - `phpinfo()` is restricted to localhost requests only, to avoid leaking sensitive server info
 - Quick access to phpMyAdmin